timwright12/a11y-accordion/README.md

 # Accessible Accordion Menu

 This is a plugin to help you create accessible accordion menus with minimal work.
+[Check out the demo](https://timwright12.github.io/a11y-accordion/)

 ## Example HTML You'll Need